 Having a website portfolio of high-quality web design work on hand can assist justify higher fees and persuading clients that you can meet or exceed their expectations.
 Consider studying what other developers with your skill level charge if you’re looking for a ballpark price range.

 Check out the most essential soft skills of a freelancer.

 - What Kinds Of Websites Do You Create

 The type of websites you build may have an impact on your pricing.
-For example, a personal webpage requires significantly less effort than a commercial website, such as an enterprise-level eCommerce platform.
+For example, a personal webpage requires significantly less effort than a commercial website, such as an enterprise-level eCommerce platform or realtor website design.

 Certain features and capabilities, such as integrated payment systems and shopping cart functionality, take longer to build and implement.
 Furthermore, clients who seek complex, custom-built websites typically incur higher costs.
 Creative websites tend to do really well.

 Naturally, you should consider your skills and the type of work you can provide for a client.
 Your charging capacity will be limited if you’re just getting started and can put together the bare requirements.

 The topic you specialize in is similar to the type of websites you build.
 Some sectors have budget-conscious customers.
 Clients in the personal finance specialty are likely to be focused on saving money and finding the best offers, which can be challenging.

 It may be wise to begin in smaller niches with less competition, and you can easily stand out, which could also help you find work through word-of-mouth marketing.
 However, if the pay rates are low, you might consider moving on once you’ve gained some valuable expertise.